Email Marketing

 • Provide value to your subscribers with relevant and engaging content

-• Test and optimise your emails for best results
+• Test and optimise your emails for the best results

 Don'ts